PacktPublishing/Full-Stack-Web-Development-with-GraphQL-and-React-Second-Edition/README.md

 This is the code repository for [Full-Stack Web Development with GraphQL and React](https://www.packtpub.com/product/full-stack-web-development-with-graphql-and-react-second-edition/9781801077880), published by Packt.

-**Build scalable full-stack applications with React while learning to solve complex problems with GraphQL**
+**Taking React from frontend to full-stack with GraphQL and Apollo**

 ## What is this book about?
 React and GraphQL combined would provide a very dynamic, efficient, and stable tech stack to build web-based applications.
 GraphQL is a modern solution for querying an API which represents an alternative to REST and is the next evolution in web development.